Different GST Tax Rates

 1. Economic Conditions

-GST rates majorly depend on the country’s economic health.
+GST rates, therefore, majorly depend on the country’s economic health.
 Therefore, in times of economic downturns, rates may decrease to encourage spending and boost economic activity.
 However, during strong economic phases, rates may increase to prevent overheating and manage inflation.

 2. Revenue Requirements

-GST rates may be altered to align with budgetary requirements if there’s a shortfall or surplus.
-This ensures adequate funds for public services and development initiatives.
+GST rates may, therefore, be altered to align with budgetary requirements if there’s a shortfall or surplus.
+Consequently, this ensures adequate funds for public services and development initiatives.
 Thus, changes in government revenue needs also drive adjustments in GST rates.

 3. Inflationary Pressures

-In an inflating economy, GST tax rates for services and goods might be adjusted to counter rising prices.
-This strategic move aims to stabilize the cost of goods and services, preventing excessive inflationary pressures on consumers.
+In an inflating economy, GST tax rates for services and goods might, therefore, be strategically adjusted to counter rising prices effectively.
+As a result, this strategic move aims to stabilize the cost of goods and services, thereby preventing excessive inflationary pressures on consumers.

 4. Policy Adjustments